nacastroc/task-manager-api/README.md

     - `/api/tasks/{id}` (DELETE): Delete a specific task

 3. **Authentication:**
-    - Use Laravel Passport for API token-based authentication.
+    - Use Laravel Sanctum for API token-based authentication.
     - Only authenticated users should have access to certain endpoints.

 4. **Validation:**